hsnlab/escape/escape/doc/source/index.rst

 POX uses a topmost object called *core* which serves a rendezvous point between POX's components (e.g. our components representing the UNIFY layers).
 Through that object we can reach every registered object easily.
-E.g. to shut down the REST API of the Service layer manually we can use the following function call:
+E.g. to shut down the REST API of the Service layer manually we can enter the following function call:

 .. code-block:: bash